PatrickWorthey/PatrickWorthey/README.md

 The goal is to improve thinking, not outsource it.

-### Insider Threat Philosophy

-Insider Threat work is not just about finding malicious users.

-It is about understanding behavior, context, access, pressure, opportunity, and risk.
-It requires technical skill, but it also requires fairness, discipline, patience, and sound judgment.

-A single event rarely tells the full story.
-A download, login, file transfer, forwarding rule, or policy violation may be meaningful, or it may be benign.
-The analyst’s responsibility is to understand the context, gather evidence carefully, and avoid jumping to conclusions before the facts support them.

-I believe strong Insider Threat programs should protect the organization while also protecting the integrity of the investigative process.

-That means using evidence carefully, documenting clearly, tuning detections thoughtfully, and treating behavioral indicators as leads that require context rather than assumptions that prove intent.

 ---
 ### Professional Intent

 This GitHub exists to serve four purposes.

-First, it is a professional portfolio that reflects my work in Insider Threat, digital investigations, KQL, DFIR, and investigative process improvement.
+First, to be a professional portfolio that reflects my work in Insider Threat, digital investigations, KQL, DFIR, and investigative process improvement.

-Second, it is a place to document my own growth as I continue developing deeper technical and investigative skills.
+Second, document my own growth as I continue developing deeper technical and investigative skills.

 Third, it is a resource for other analysts, especially those who are learning how to think through security problems with structure and confidence.

-Fourth, it is the foundation for a broader body of work around behavioral risk, Insider Threat tradecraft, responsible investigation, and cybersecurity program maturity.
+Fourth, provide a foundation for a broader body of work around behavioral risk, Insider Threat tradecraft, responsible investigation, and cybersecurity program maturity.